-Dr. Robert Thompson, Member
+Dr. Robert Thompson, Director

 Dr. Thompson, medical doctor and author, resides in Soldotna with his practice focused on achieving wellness and anti-aging medicine.
 He actively seeks outdoor adventure, hunting, fishing, dog training, skiing, climbing, and more.
 He also serves as President of Love INC of Kenai Peninsula.
-He plays in the first violin section of the KPO and has served as concert master and assistant concertmaster of his undergraduate college orchestra at Western Kentucky University, and for the Anchorage Community Orchestra.
+He plays in the first violin section of the KPO and has served as concertmaster and assistant concertmaster of his undergraduate college orchestra at Western Kentucky University, and for the Anchorage Community Orchestra.

-Teddy Handley, Youth Member
+Teddy Handley, Youth Director